 Restoration Insurance News: Mass.
 Proposing New Limit to Flood Insurance

-In a recent Insurance Journal article it was noted that Massachusetts is looking at capping the amount of flood insurance mortgage lenders may require of homeowners.
+In a recent Insurance Journal article Anoted that Massachusetts is looking at capping the amount of flood insurance mortgage lenders may require of homeowners.

-Additionally, the proposed legislation would require banks to provide a notice to homeowners explaining that the insurance coverage would only protect the current mortgage interest, but that it may not be sufficient to pay for repairs or property loss.
+Additionally, the proposed legislation would require banks to notify homeowners explaining that the insurance coverage would only protect the current mortgage interest but may not be sufficient to pay for repairs or property loss.

-With the flood maps being redrawn, insurance rates will not only increase for those already in the flood plain, but many homeowners and small businesses will be required to buy flood insurance for the first time.
-Some are currently paying an excess of $10,000 in premium.
+With the flood maps being redrawn, insurance rates will not only increase for those already in the flood plain, and many homeowners and small businesses will be required to buy flood insurance for the first time.
+Some are currently paying an excess of $10,000 in premiums.

-Flood insurance is compulsory for property owners with mortgages located in certain zones on Flood Insurance Rate Maps.
+Flood insurance is compulsory for property owners with mortgages in specific zones on Flood Insurance Rate Maps.
 These homeowners and businesses have no choice, nor do the banks that service their mortgages, but to have flood insurance.
-Even properties in the new flood zones that do not have mortgages may still be affected, due to heightened building requirements or lower market demand for those properties.
+Even properties in the new flood zones that do not have mortgages may still be affected due to heightened building requirements or lower market demand for those properties.